99 MINUTES, NANCY SILVERTON SHATTERS WORLD RECORD FOR GOING FROM SURGERY TO SHOPPING

-The Examiner, aka the Mozza Tribune, will feature a "front page article" about someone you care about, complete with a banner headline and photographs.
+The Tribune will feature a "front page article" about someone you care about, complete with a banner headline and photographs.
 This article will be written by me, Michael Krikorian, an award winning journalist, formerly of the Los Angeles Times, Fresno Bee and freelancer for L.A.
 Weekly, the Armenian news CivilNet and some others.

 As an example, recently. my girlfriend's 5-year-old grandson Ike won a trophy at a soccer camp.
 I wrote about that with FJ added to include he beat out soccer great Lionel Messi, who was "quoted" in the article.
 I like to think that 20, 30 years from now when Ike stumbles on the Tribune article in a desk drawer, he will have a fond memory.